Part 2 of 3 in a Moving Series

 - Start packing early.
 Moving seems to have a habit of speeding up as the moving date approaches.
 Part 1 of this series is devoted to packing.
 Check it out here.

 - Keep a “to do” list.
 Write your list down on paper or a digital device (I use my phone).
 I have a separate list of things to do that just relate to the move.
 Things I need to do to prepare the current home I’m in, things to do to prepare for the next home, and items I need to purchase in relation to the move.

 - Create a meal plan.
 Include at least one week before and after the move in your meal plan.
+For meal planning ideas, check out my post, Meal Plan Ready.
 I don’t typically cook on the day of the move, but I like to prepare my meals the days surrounding the move- plan what works best for you and your family.
 Also, I try to keep it simple.
 I use my Family Favorite Meal’s list to help me fill in my meals.
 Find out more about it here.
 Also, after you’ve created a plan, prepare anything that needs to be prepared ahead of time.
-For instance, I’ve frozen some soup I’m planning to throw in the Instant Pot during our move.
+For instance, I’ve frozen soup I’m planning to throw in the Instant Pot during our move.

 - Remember to change your address.
 While forwarding your mail does get most of your mail to your new location, it doesn’t change your address.
 After the forwarding period is over, if you haven’t changed your address, you might not get your mail.
 Look online or call any subscriptions you have to change them to your new address.
 Remember to change any memberships you belong to as well.
 Also, update your address on your driver’s license.